The Best 5 Rice Cake Shops in Tokyo for Daifuku Lovers

 In 1771, a widow started to sell smaller and flattened confection with sweetened beans in it which were named “Otafuku-mochi” (plain-looking rice cake) or “Daifuku-mochi” (large belly rice cake).

 It has so many varieties of fill and its texture.
 But overall, they are so soft and bean paste is so fulfilling.
-The shops we picked have a long history of making them and make people happy without a fail.
-You have a lot of options when you are in Tokyo, below is our favorite pick you can start with and we are happy if you find your own favorite one!
+The shops we selected below have a long history of making them.
+You have a lot of options when you are in Tokyo, we’re delightful if you find your own favorite one through our selection!

 1. Gunrindo – 群林堂